J F Dixons: The buildings today

 The store's buildings were purchased by the Hammerson group in 1974 and split into three retail units.
-It is today occupied by WHSmith, Burger King, Toy n Tuck (Queens Road) and the Lawrence Matthews Art Shop (Queens Road).
+It is today occupied by Burger King, Caddies, Toy n Tuck (Queens Road) and the Lawrence Matthews Art Shop (Queens Road) after the closure by TGJones.
 J F Dixons was not related to Dixons Retail (now Dixons Carphone Warehouse), also started in Southend.